q1666848408-cyber/awesome-LLM-resources/README.md

 43. [RL-Factory](https://github.com/Simple-Efficient/RL-Factory): Train your Agent model via our easy and efficient framework.
 44. [RM-Gallery](https://github.com/modelscope/RM-Gallery): A One-Stop Reward Model Platform.
 45. [ART](https://github.com/OpenPipe/ART): rain multi-step agents for real-world tasks using GRPO.
 Give your agents on-the-job training.
-46. [VeRL (`🔥`)](https://github.com/volcengine/verl): Volcano Engine Reinforcement Learning for LLMs.
-47. [LMMs-Engine](https://github.com/EvolvingLMMs-Lab/lmms-engine): A simple, any-to-any modality framework for pretraining and finetuning.
+46. [LMMs-Engine](https://github.com/EvolvingLMMs-Lab/lmms-engine): A simple, any-to-any modality framework for pretraining and finetuning.
 Lean, flexible, and built for research.
-48. [dLLM](https://github.com/ZHZisZZ/dllm): a library that unifies the training and evaluation of diffusion language models, bringing transparency and reproducibility to the entire development pipeline. `diffusion`
+47. [dLLM](https://github.com/ZHZisZZ/dllm): a library that unifies the training and evaluation of diffusion language models, bringing transparency and reproducibility to the entire development pipeline. `diffusion`
-49. [Miles](https://github.com/radixark/miles): an enterprise-facing reinforcement learning framework for large-scale MoE post-training and production workloads.
+48. [Miles](https://github.com/radixark/miles): an enterprise-facing reinforcement learning framework for large-scale MoE post-training and production workloads.
-50. [Skills](https://github.com/NVIDIA-NeMo/Skills): a collection of pipelines to improve "skills" of large language models (LLMs).
+49. [Skills](https://github.com/NVIDIA-NeMo/Skills): a collection of pipelines to improve "skills" of large language models (LLMs).
-51. [Twinkle](https://github.com/modelscope/twinkle): a lightweight, client-server training framework engineered with modular, high-cohesion interfaces.
+50. [Twinkle](https://github.com/modelscope/twinkle): a lightweight, client-server training framework engineered with modular, high-cohesion interfaces.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>